Erioifpud/shelf-electron/packages/esys/README.md

 // Enable a plugin by name and version range.
-// esys will resolve the best version and activate it and its dependencies. await system.plugins.enable({ name: 'dashboard-plugin', range: '*' });
+// esys will resolve the best version and activate it and its dependencies. await system.plugins.enable({ name: 'dashboard-plugin', range: '*', reconcile: true });

 // Disable a plugin. esys will deactivate it and, if configured,
-// any plugins that depend on it. await system.plugins.disable({ name: 'dashboard-plugin' });
+// any plugins that depend on it. await system.plugins.disable({ name: 'dashboard-plugin', reconcile: true });

-// Install a new plugin from a container. await system.plugins.install('plugin://user-plugins/new-downloaded-plugin');
+// Install a new plugin from a container.
+This only registers it. await system.plugins.install('plugin://user-plugins.new-downloaded-plugin');
+// You still need to enable it and reconcile. await system.plugins.enable({ name: 'new-downloaded-plugin', range: '*', reconcile: true });

 // Manually trigger a reconciliation if you've made changes
 // with `reconcile: false`.